Matthijsscheerder/PandamoniumWebsite/README.md

 <iframe src="https://Matthijsscheerder.github.io/PandamoniumWebsite/polarities.html" width="600" height="600"></iframe>

 ### The light at the end of the tunnel is seen, lets put all the correlation coefficients together!
-Here we visualize all the spearman correlation coefficients together even between our own metrics to understand the underlying the correlations better, for the correlation with the bechdel score we jsut look at the topmost row.
+Here we visualize all the spearman correlation coefficients together even between our own metrics to understand the underlying the correlations better, for the correlation with the bechdel score we just look at the topmost row.

 ![image](https://github.com/Matthijsscheerder/PandamoniumWebsite/assets/71981923/3143792e-7915-4cdb-bff2-79d53316f1b1)